-Just as Remembrance Day reminds us to reflect on the past and grow from it, you or your children can do the same in their language learning studies.
-Research shows that gentle correction called “RECASTS” helps learners absorb accurate language without fear of making mistakes.
-When an error such as “He go” is made, and you respond, “Yes, he goes,” you model the right form naturally and encourage, promote and grow confidence.
+Learning from mistakes and learning from history go hand in hand.
+Just as Remembrance Day reminds us to reflect on the past and grow from it, children and adults alike can do the same in their language learning journey.
+Learning a new language naturally involves learning from mistakes.
+These moments are not setbacks, but important steps forward.
+Research shows that gentle correction, often called recasts, helps learners absorb accurate language without fear or embarrassment.
+When a learner says “He go” and an adult responds calmly with “Yes, he goes,” the correct form is modelled naturally.
+This approach stimulates learning from mistakes and supports understanding while encouraging confidence and continued participation.

 For more serious reading: Li, S. (2010).
 The Effectiveness of Corrective Feedback in Second Language Acquisition: A Meta-Analysis